ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 # Dedicated virtual servers
-The IBM® Bluemix® infrastructure dedicated host offering is a virtualized, single-tenant, dedicated server.
+The {{site.data.keyword.Bluemix}} infrastructure dedicated host offering is a virtualized, single-tenant, dedicated server.
 It provides you with maximum control over workload placement and flexible post-provisioning options.
-You can decide which pre-determined IBM® Cloud Data Center your virtual servers are placed in and can be assured capacity by allocating your host(s) directly to your account.
+You can decide which pre-determined {{site.data.keyword.cloud}} data center your virtual servers are placed in and can be assured capacity by allocating your host(s) directly to your account.
 {:shortdesc}

 The offering includes the following features:

 * Affinity and anti-affinity.
 You can specify host-to-virtual server and virtual server-to-virtual server relationships that should remain, which are known as affinity and anti-affinity rules.
 These rules help you make sure that your workloads are placed appropriately based on your workload requirements.
 * Post-deployment management.
 You can migrate virtual servers between dedicated hosts based on your workload requirements.
 * Workload visibility.
-You can view resource consumption—core, RAM and local storage—for each host, giving you maximum control over your workload management.
+You can view resource consumption—core, RAM, and local storage—for each host, giving you maximum control over your workload management.

 You have the choice of two deployment models: dedicated hosts and dedicated instances.
 Dedicated hosts help with control over workload placement and dedicated instances offer single-tenant isolation.